 Every year, around 40 aircraft are involved in a mid-air collision.
 Half of these are fatal.
 Most of these accidents happen in good visibility and daylight.
-Our traffic avoidance systems help finding, identifying, and avoiding hazardous traffic.
+Our traffic avoidance systems help to find, identify, and avoid hazardous traffic.
 Our award-winning systems are providing increased situational awareness to flight crews in thousands of installations worldwide.
 They are affordable, easy to install, maintain, and use.

 Flying with a traffic system for the first time is an experience.
 You see what you have been missing.
 Our traffic systems help to make better decisions as they actively support a pilot‘s lookout.
 They provide better situational awareness, especially in situations with limited perception due to high workload or in complex traffic situations.

 Safety-relevant instruments must be reliable, trustworthy, and of the utmost quality.
 Therefore, our traffic systems are produced within our certified production processes to very strict standards.
 This way we ensure they meet all requirements for reliable avionics systems.

 Our traffic systems support pilots and effectively enhance traffic awareness.
 Intuitive warning features provide reliable data for making well founded split-second decisions in hazardous traffic situations.

 AIR Traffic marks the heart of the traffic avoidance installation.
 Its flexible interface concept allows for a direct connection to many compatible indicators, third party navigation systems (including IFR certified panel-mount systems such as GARMIN GTN®), or even Apps.

 AIR Traffic integrates quickly into existing avionics ecosystems.
 Minor Change Approvals and EASA Standard Changes are available for many aircraft types simplifying the legal part of the installation process.

 AIR Traffic Display is our newly designed premium display solution for traffic data.
 They feature robust hardware, different sizes, and advanced functionality that helps reducing flight crew workload and increases traffic awareness.

 AIR Traffic Display, or ATD-57 in short, is our new traffic indicator based on all of our experience designing traffic systems and extensive university research.
 Its stunning color screen is perfectly readable in bright sunlight.
 Yet it draws very little power.